 Where to go out on St. Patrick's Day?

-Hours after the St. Patrick's Day parade the party continues in the bars of New York, where people go to have a good beer in honor of the patron saint of Ireland and to have a good time.
+Hours after the St. Patrick's Day parade the party continues in the bars of New York, where people come to have a good beer in honor of the patron saint of Ireland and to have a good time.

 What else to see on this day?